maciekkand/skillbill_demo_percy/README.md

   1. export PERCY_TOKEN=the_token (see 3.)

-  2. npx percy exec -- cypress run --spec **/skillbill.spec.js
+  2. npm run cyp (or npx percy exec -- cypress run --spec **/skillbill.spec.js)

   3. ctrl (cmd) + click on displayed link or open percy.io > your project name > Builds tab and click on '1 total snapshot' link